 Coat or evenly brush a 12-inch round non-stick skillet with oil and heat over medium high heat.
 Cook the drumsticks or thighs for seven minutes on each side until well browned and almost done.
 Remove, drain and set aside.

 In the same skillet, cook the chorizo, onions and bell pepper, in the rendered fat.
 The chorizo will cook in a few minutes, then the onions, and the bell pepper will take the longest cooking time.
 Remove the chorizo, onions and bell pepper and set aside.

 Preparation time: 30 minutes + time for marinating; Cooking time: 15 minutes + 5 minutes standing time; Serves: 4-6

 - 8 chicken drumsticks, or thighs, or breasts cut into two (I prefer thighs)

 - 2 tablespoons olive oil

-- 100g chorizo sausage, quartered and sliced (I used a spicy one)
+- 100g chorizo sausage, diced into small cubes (I used a spicy one)

 - I medium onion, sliced, in half moons

 - 1 medium, red capsicum (bell pepper), quartered and julienned